igalic/blag/contents/articles/alphabet-soup/index.md

 ---

 I guess that most people who identify with one of those letters will identify with more than one.
-Mine are Q and B.
+Mine are Q, B, and T.